blairnangle/blairnangle.github.io/README.md

 $ gatsby develop
 ```

-Or, for a custom port with more detailed output:
+Or, for a custom port and more detailed terminal output:

 ```bash
 $ gatsby develop --port 1990 --verbose